 “The truth,” he writes, “uncomfortable and inconvenient as it may be, is that medical science has never faced a more inscrutable, more mutable, or more ruthless adversary.”
 From his twin perspectives as an internationally recognized cancer scientist and — for nearly two decades — the leader of one of the world’s premier cancer centers, Dr. Marks elucidates how best to pursue a course of action to control cancer’s tenacity and provides an accessible and eloquent account of the extraordinary progress that has been made.

-Praised by Kirkus Reviews as “on a level with [award-winning essayist and former Memorial Sloan Kettering President] Lewis Thomas for its clarity and verve in presenting the science of the cell” and by The Economist as “a fascinating journey through the world of cancer research,” Dr. Marks’ book illuminates how the insights of physicians and scientists around the globe are leading to therapies that allow people with cancer to live longer, fuller lives — and, in increasing numbers, are even resulting in cures.
+Praised by Kirkus Reviews as “on a level with [award-winning essayist and former MSK President] Lewis Thomas for its clarity and verve in presenting the science of the cell” and by The Economist as “a fascinating journey through the world of cancer research,” Dr. Marks’s book illuminates how the insights of physicians and scientists around the globe are leading to therapies that allow people with cancer to live longer, fuller lives — and, in increasing numbers, are even resulting in cures.

 “A Legend” with a “Pioneering Passion”

 “Paul Marks is a legend.
-And now he’s shown himself to be as gifted a writer as he was a scientific leader,” current Memorial Sloan Kettering President and CEO Craig Thompson writes.
+And now he’s shown himself to be as gifted a writer as he was a scientific leader,” writes current MSK President and CEO Craig Thompson.
 “Reading about his unique path from the coal mining towns of Pennsylvania and the rough streets of Brooklyn to the dean’s chair at Columbia and the president’s chair at Memorial Sloan Kettering was tremendously inspiring and compelling.”

 At the forefront of cancer research since the 1950s, Dr. Marks, through his work in cell biology and cancer genetics, has made major contributions toward more effective approaches to cancer treatment and prevention through the development of new and more potent chemotherapy and chemoprevention agents.

-As President of Memorial Sloan Kettering, he was a visionary and powerful leader, overseeing the complete reorganization of Memorial Hospital and the Sloan Kettering Institute.
-His extraordinary leadership shaped the institution into the Memorial Sloan Kettering that exists today, as he integrated what had been separately operating units into a cohesive, fully integrated cancer center.
-Under Dr. Marks’ guidance, Memorial Sloan Kettering established the highest standards for research and patient care and has provided leadership in the national and international medical science community.
+As President of MSK, he was a visionary and powerful leader, overseeing the complete reorganization of Memorial Hospital and the Sloan Kettering Institute.
+His extraordinary leadership shaped the institution into the MSK that exists today, as he integrated what had been separately operating units into a cohesive, fully integrated cancer center.
+Under Dr. Marks’ guidance, MSK established the highest standards for research and patient care and has provided leadership in the national and international medical science community.

-“Paul Marks has been an imposing figure in medical research for over half a century, as a scientist, institutional leader, and national advisor,” writes Nobel Laureate Harold Varmus, Dr. Marks’ immediate predecessor as President and CEO of Memorial Sloan Kettering and the current Director of the National Cancer Institute.
+“Paul Marks has been an imposing figure in medical research for over half a century, as a scientist, institutional leader, and national advisor,” writes Nobel Laureate Harold Varmus, who followed Dr. Marks as President and CEO of MSK.
 “In this highly readable memoir, he shows us how his pioneering passion for incorporating molecular biology into medical practice has helped change the way we understand and control cancer.”